 - Sunday morning Bible study takes place from 10-10:45 a.m. in the Conference Room.
 Led by Pastors Robbie and Lindsey, every 6-8 weeks a new topic is explored.
 Adults and older youth are invited to take part.
 Newcomers are always welcome.

-- Monday evening Women’s Covenant Group: January 9 – March 13 from 6:30-8:15 p.m. in the Conference Room.
-Facilitated by Pam Coffin, this group explores the Beth Moore study Living Beyond Yourself: Exploring the Fruit of the Spirit.
+- Monday evening Women’s Covenant Group: April 10-May 22 from 6:30-8:30 p.m. in the Conference Room.
+Facilitated by Pam Coffin, this group will discuss the Beth Moore study Stepping Up – A Journey through the Psalms of Ascent.

 - Tuesday morning Bible Study Covenant Group meets at 11 a.m. in the Conference Room from September – May and is led by Pastors Lindsey and Robbie Carnes.
 Newcomers welcome!

-- Wednesday morning Women’s Covenant Group: January 4 – March 1 from 10 a.m. – noon in the Conference Room.
-Facilitated by Tina Ritchie, this group explores Boundaries by Drs.
-Henry Cloud & John Townsend.
+- Wednesday morning Women’s Covenant Group: April 12 – May 24 from 10 a.m. – noon in the Conference Room.
+Facilitated by Tina Ritchie, this group will discuss the Beth Moore study Stepping Up – A Journey through the Psalms of Ascent.

 - Friday evenings, join Jennifer MacLean for the Dave Ramsey Financial Peace University course 7-9 p.m.
 February 24 – April 28 in the Conference Room.
-Childcare is provided.
 Contact the church office for registration information.

 - 2 Men’s Covenant Groups: Intended for men who are working and have families, join Pastor Robbie at 8 a.m. the 1st Saturday of the month at a local restaurant and 6 p.m. the 3rd Sunday of the month at a member’s home.
 This group meets for fellowship, prayer, reflection and support for spiritual growth and to enrich daily living.
 See Pastor Robbie for current meeting places.
-Intended for retired men, join David Eshleman the 1st and 3rd Saturdays of the month at 8:30 a.m. in the Conference Room.
-Discussion is on The 10 Commandments of Common Sense by Hal Urben.
-Books are available for $13.
+The retired men’s group will finish the discussion on The 10 Commandments of Common Sense by Hal Urben on April 1 at 8:30 a.m. in the conference room.
+They will break for the summer and resume in the fall.
+Please contact David Eshleman for more information.

 Depending on the study, adults may purchase a book for $10-$15 donation though the church office, or during class time.